PeterLenting/MSP3/README.md

 •   At first de Date of visit determined the order of the posts on the homepage.
 It makes more sense to put the new posts on top, so now Current date determines the order.

-•   When using the update-function, the Current date wasn't updated the right way.
-Adding "current_date = (request.form.get('current_date'))" fixed that problem.

 ### Browsers
 The page was tested in Chrome, Internet Explorer and Firefox.